AP.6 Graduate Policies

 • Only graduate courses may apply toward the graduate certificate.

-• A maximum of 3 graduate credits applied towards a conferred degree at another institution can be transferred into a graduate certificate program.
-See AP.6.5 Credit by Exam, Reduction or Transfer for further information.
+• Credits can be transferred into a graduate certificate program.
+See AP.6.5 Credit by Exam or Transfer for further information.

 • More than half of the minimum required credits applied to the certificate must be earned through direct instruction at Mason.